d-bl/inkscape-bobbinlace/Ground-from-Template.md

 <sup><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></sup>

 Intro
 =====

 A couple of extensions generates patterns for bobbin lace grounds: pair diagrams that can serve as prickings.
-One extension generates straight patches from templates, Another other wraps the patterns around a circle.
+One extension generates straight patches from templates, another other wraps the patterns around a circle.
 The templates come with the [installation] package.
 An explanation to design your own templates sits at the bottom of the [plugin page of tesselace.com](https://tesselace.com/tools/inkscape-extension/).